- What is A2P 10DLC?

 - Is messaging to Canada also affected by 10DLC?

-- What if I already use a toll-free toggle, but have a local SendHub number still tied to my account?
+- What if I already use a toll-free toggle, but still have a local SendHub number?

 - How is my local SendHub Number impacted?